bgurzick/SBA---308---JavaScript-Fundamentals/README.md

 What could you have done differently during the planning stages of your project to make the execution easier?

     -Well, I did what I'm not supposed to do, I know.
 I started building before writing/planning it out, and that made some things more difficult than they probably needed to be.
 Building a single function, single array, single object, works okay, but something tricky happens when trying to ge them to all work together.
 It gets easy to lose the thread.
+I actually had to take out some of my requirements and start over with a simpler syntax.

 Were there any requirements that were difficult to implement?
 What do you think would make them easier to implement in future projects?